SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/03-stack/01-stack.md

 Both array-based and linked list-based implementations have their advantages and trade-offs.
 The choice between them depends on factors such as the expected size of the stack, memory requirements, and the specific needs of your application.

 #### Implementing a stack class in java using an array:
-create a class called StackArray with three properties, data, top, and size. and create a constructor to initialize the array and the top index to -1 (empty stack).
+create a class called StackArray with a constructor to initialize the array and the top index to -1 (empty stack).
 ```java
 class StackArray {
     private int[] data; // Array to store the stack elements